SolarAlma/ART/docs/prace_application.md

 ## 15. Please describe your hardware architecture currently in use to allow an optimal selection of a feasible Tier-1 system  (for Type D only, Maximum 250 words)
-	 We regularly run our codes on multi-core, Intel Xeon, 64GB/compute node Some of then are equipped with Infiniband
+	 We regularly run our codes on multi-core, Intel Xeon, 64GB/compute node Some of them are equipped with Infiniband.
-	 We are planning on buying small cluster with GPU (2x Nvidia p100) and Xeon KNL, thus system where we could test it beforehand would be appreciated.
+	 We are planning on buying a small cluster with GPU (2x Nvidia p100) and Xeon KNL.
+Access to a similar system where we could test the adapted/optimized code beforehand would therefore be appreciated.